top of page

 Possible Response

 The Bible is full of mothers praying for their children.
 James teaches us, “The prayer of a righteous person is powerful and effective.”
 (James 5:16, NIV) Prayer changes things.
-(Matthew 7:7, 21:22; Mark 11:24; Luke 11:9; John 15:7) Be encouraged that God hears and responds to prayer.
+(Matt 7:7, 21:22; Mark 11:24; Luke 11:9; John 15:7) Be encouraged that God hears and responds your prayers.

 Believing Lies